Dragonmystic707/exalted-reincarnated/docs/Infernals/Charms.md

 **Mins:** Cecelyne 4

 The Infernal leverages an Intimacy of a character, rolling (Insight + Cecelyne) vs the target’s Resolve.
-If successful, they forcee the character to simultaneously take an equal and opposite Intimacy for the remainder of the scene.
+If successful, they force the character to simultaneously take an equal and opposite Intimacy for the remainder of the scene.
 The target will attempt to rationalize this new Intimacy as best they can--if they are one who reveres the Immaculate